 Observe how the seven factors of awakening arise and pass away and what causes them to do so.
 Observe this in yourself and in others.
 Observe and experience, but live free of attachments, do not cling to or attach to states of mind.

-Mindfulness of Thought/ Phenomena (dhamma)
+Mindfulness of Contents of Thought/ Groups of Phenomena (dhamma)

-Contemplate the five aggregates that make up the sense of self: body, sensations (valences), perceptions, mental formations, and consciousness.
-Understand how the body, sensations (valences), perceptions, mental formations, and consciousness arise and pass away.
-Investigate how attachment occurs through the senses (perceptions) and understand how to break free from such attachment.
-Observe this in yourself and others.
-Live free of attachments derived from the senses (including the mind).
+Contemplate the five aggregates that make up the sense of self: material body, sensations (valences)(feelings that arise from experiences, categorized as pleasant, unpleasant, or neutral), sense perceptions (sensory information), mental formations (conditioned responses, thoughts, intentions, and habitual responses shaped by past experiences and actions), and consciousness (awareness of the other aggregates, representing the subjective experience of being aware).
+Observe and understand how the body, sensations (valences), sense perceptions, mental formations, and consciousness arise and pass away.
+Investigate how attachment occurs through the senses and sense objects and understand how to break free from such attachment.

 Reflect on and understand the four noble truths: